Folsom Lake State Recreation Area

 Good walking shoes are a must when exploring any of the park trails.
 Shoes or sandals are recommended on the lake's beaches and boat ramp areas.

-Granite Bay Group Picnic Sites
+Granite Bay and Black Miners Bar Group Picnic Sites

-Granite Bay Main Beach at Folsom Lake SRA offer two reservable group picnic sites with easy access to the lake and the Granite Bay Main Beach parking area.
-The group picnic sites are available year round during normal park hours.
-The group picnic areas can accommodate 100 people both sites include 11 picnic tables, 1 large BBQ station, flush toilets adjacent to site and 2 water faucets.
-All park day use fees apply.
-Reservations can be made 90 days in advance at our Folsom Sector Office at 7755 Folsom-Auburn Rd Folsom, CA 95630.
+Granite Bay Main Beach offers two reservable group picnic sites with easy access to Folsom Lake from the Granite Bay Main Beach parking area.
+The group picnic sites are available year-round during normal park hours.
+Each site can accommodate up to 100 people and include eleven picnic tables, a large BBQ station, adjacent to flush toilets and water faucets.